Collision Detection

 PolygonHitbox

 It should be noted that if you want to use collision detection or containsPoint on the Polygon, the polygon needs to be convex.
 So always use convex polygons or you will most likely run into problems if you don’t really know what you are doing.
-It should also be noted that you should always define the vertices in your polygon in a counter-clockwise order.

 The other hitbox shapes don’t have any mandatory constructor, that is because they can have a default calculated from the size of the collidable that they are attached to, but since a polygon can be made in an infinite number of ways inside of a bounding box you have to add the definition in the constructor for this shape.